-Founding the paper, then known as the Country Almanac, with her were Hedy Boissevain, the first managing editor, and Jean Heflin, who consulted on the business structure of the paper.
-The Almanac's founding was more or less coincident with the incorporation of Portola Valley in 1964, said Ms. Fry's husband, Dr. Bill Fry.
+Founding the paper with her were Hedy Boissevain, the first managing editor, and Jean Heflin, who consulted on the business structure of the paper, said Dr. Bill Fry, Betty Fry's husband.
+The Almanac's founding was more or less coincident with the incorporation of Portola Valley in 1964, Dr. Fry said.

 Ms. Fry had a degree in business from a private college in Vancouver, British Columbia, Dr. Fry said.
 The family lived in Portola Valley from 1958 until the move to Northern California.

 For recreation, Ms. Fry played tennis and was an active member of Music in the Mountains, a program for bringing music to the Nevada City community, Dr. Fry said.
 She was a past president of the Nevada County Land Trust, he said.